 B. Requesting a CCH

-After determining the type of CCH search, the VR Counselor must complete the Request for Computerized Criminal History Search form (VR1510) and obtain the customer’s signature.
-The VR1510 must be stored in the customer’s case file.
+After determining the type of CCH search, the Criminal Justice Information System (CJIS) trained staff will initiate the Request for Computerized Criminal History Search form (VR1510).
+CJIS trained staff will complete the general caseload information and then send the VR1510 to the customer to complete the remaining personally identifiable information (PII) and obtain the customer’s signature.
+The completed VR1510 must be stored in the customer’s case file.

 The VR counselor enters a case note indicating the request for a CCH, detailing the procedure followed and the reasons for the request.
 Any RHW case note topic may be used, but “Background Check Request” must be included in the Add to Topic Section of the case note.